sematext/docs/docs/monitoring/windows-services.md

 ## Default Alerts

-Each time you create a new Infra App in Sematext Cloud to monitor your Windows servers, a number of pre-configured alerts are created as well, fine tuned to catch various issues and prevent your systems to go down.
+Each time you create a new Infra App in Sematext Cloud to monitor your Windows servers, a number of pre-configured alerts are created as well, fine tuned to catch various issues and help you prevent your systems from going down.

 Refer to our [infrastructure default alerts](https://sematext.com/docs/monitoring/servers/#core-infrastructure-alerting) to learn more.